Key Takeaway

 How Long Does Ozempic Nausea Last?

 Most patients experience nausea primarily during the first two to four weeks at each new dose level.
 The pattern is predictable: nausea tends to be most noticeable in the days immediately following your weekly injection and gradually lessens as the week progresses.
-With each dose increase, there may be a brief recurrence, but it is usually less intense and shorter-lived than before.
+With each dose increase, there may be a brief recurrence, but it's usually less intense and shorter-lived than before.
+For a complete cost breakdown, see our compare semaglutide prices.

 By the time you have been at your maintenance dose for a few weeks, nausea has typically resolved.
 For most patients, this means nausea is mainly an issue during the first two to three months of treatment while doses are being escalated.